mendix/docs/content/refguide/call-web-service-action.md

 ---
-title: "Call Web Service Action"
+title: "Call Web Service"
-parent: "microflow-activities"
+parent: "integration-activities"
-tags: ["studio pro"]
+tags: ["studio pro", "integration activity", "call we service"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-{{% alert type="info" %}}
+{{% alert type="warning" %}}
-This activity can only be used in microflows, not in nanoflows.
+ This activity can only be used in **Microflows**.
 {{% /alert %}}

 ## 1 Introduction